Dataset-Driven Channel Masks in Transformers for Multivariate Time Series

 \section{Related Works}

-\textbf{MTS forecasting models} can be categorized into CI and CD models, where CI models process channels independently without accounting for dependencies between them, whereas CD models account for these dependencies.
-For CI models, DLinear~\citep{zeng2023transformers} employs a linear model along the time dimension, and PatchTST~\citep{nie2022time} divides TS into patches and feeds them into a Transformer~\citep{vaswani2017attention} in a CI manner, and PITS~\citep{lee2023learning} combines channel independent and patch independent architectures with multi-layer perceptrons (MLPs).
-For CD models, Crossformer~\citep{zhang2023crossformer} employs a two-stage attention mechanism to capture both temporal and channel dependencies and TSMixer~\citep{chen2023tsmixer} utilizes MLPs combined with patching to capture both dependencies.
-Recently, iTransformer~\citep{liu2023itransformer} inverts the traditional Transformer framework in TS domain by treating each channel as a token instead of each patch, thereby shifting the focus from capturing temporal dependencies to channel dependencies.
-However, these models primarily focus on architectural solutions for handling CD and often overlook the characteristics of TS datasets, motivating us to consider CD varying across datasets.
+\textbf{MTS forecasting models.} For CI models, DLinear \cite{zeng2023transformers} and RLinear \cite{li2023revisiting} employ linear models along the time dimension, PatchTST \cite{nie2022time} divides TS into patches and feeds them into a Transformer in a CI manner, and PITS \cite{lee2023learning} combines CI and patch independent architectures with multi-layer perceptrons (MLPs).
+For CD models, Crossformer \cite{zhang2023crossformer} captures both temporal dependencies (TD) and CD using an attention mechanism, TSMixer \cite{chen2023tsmixer} utilizes MLPs with patching to capture both dependencies, and CrossGNN \cite{huang2023crossgnn} employs a linear complexity graph neural network to capture CD.
+Beyond these methods, various methods have underscored the importance of capturing CD, where LIFT \cite{zhao2024rethinking} captures the lead-lag relationship between channels and CDAM \cite{qi2024enhancing} minimizes redundant information while enhancing relevant mutual information between channels.